-"You may like an aspect of Romani tradition.
+tradition.
 In our culture things are 'bequeathed' before we die. [...]
 This gets rid of a lot of burden to those left behind.
-Also, no disputes as it's all sorted, often years ago."
+Also, no disputes as it's all

-"I know a lady who purchased gifts for the people that will be left behind so that they would have one last gift from her that had meaning to both of them and that they could keep for the rest of their lives."
+"I know a lady who purchased gifts for and that they could keep for the rest of their lives.

-"Wouldn't it be wonderful if it were our community practice that, upon hearing of someone's impending death, we all wrote letters to the person, thanking them and relaying our most precise memories and learnings from contact with them."
+"Wouldn't it be wonderful if it were our community practice that, upon hearing them and relaying our most precise memories and learnings from contact rituals will be something warm and positive since nobody wants to go in an